Legal fight over Disney World's Rise of the Resistance ride ends

 Neither Disney nor Raven Sun Creative responded this week to a request for comment or to provide any details on the suit’s outcome.

-Andrew Berks, a New York-based attorney focused on patent law and not involved in the lawsuit, reviewed the court documents at Florida Politics’ request.
+Andrew Berks, a New York-based lawyer focused on patent law and not involved in the lawsuit, reviewed the court documents at Florida Politics’ request.

 Raven Sun Creative and Disney went before a judge who clarified some of the terms in the patent dispute and gave rulings without a clear victor.